arjun-satish90/arjun-satish90.github.io/about.md

 published: true
 ---

+## Current

-Currently I am a data scientist at [Cortex Building Intelligence](https://cortexintel.com) in New York City building tools to help commercial office buildings operate more efficiently with data science.
+* Lead data scientist at [Cortex Building Intelligence](https://cortexintel.com) in New York City
+* Building tools to help commercial office buildings operate more energy efficiently

+## Previous

  Previously, I was a data scientist at Feature Labs, working on automated feature engineering and solving data science problems for customers.
 In college at Case Western Reserve University, I was a member of the [EDIFES research team](https://arpa-e.energy.gov/?q=slick-sheet-project/virtual-building-energy-audits) developing a data science platform for virtual energy audits.
 I'm an avid data science advocate and communicator on [Towards Data Science](http://medium.com/@williamkoehrsen/) where I write about an article per week on data science topics.
 All my articles are free because I believe in allowing everyone equal access to information.

+## Education

 *****